SuperteamDAO/earn/README.md

 ```

 #### Contributing
 We welcome contributions from everyone!
+Whether it's submitting an issue, a pull request, or suggesting new ideas, your input is highly valued.
 Check out the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to proceed.

 #### Get in Touch
 Please feel free to reach out to [Pratik](https://twitter.com/pratikdholani) or [Abhishek](https://twitter.com/abhwshek) if you have any questions, doubts, or suggestions!